-The farm veterinarian shall perform his/her functions based on a formal relationship with the operator, resulting from the signing by both sides of the appointment sheet set out in Annex 3 of the MD.
-The farm veterinarian shall operate as the consultant of the operator, monitoring the farm on a continuous basis and therefore being aware of the farm health and production status at all times.
+The farm veterinarian shall perform his/her functions based on a formal relationship established with the operator through the signing, by both the parties, of the designation scheme referred to in Annex 3 to the MD.
+The farm veterinarian shall act as the operator’s consultant and shall be aware of the farm health and production status as they continuously monitor the farm.

-In case of any critical issues, the farm veterinarian shall recommend suitable corrective measures to the operator, indicating the timeframe for their implementation and ensuring appropriate traceability.
+Based on risk assessment and in case of any critical issues, the farm veterinarian shall recommend suitable corrective measures to the operator, indicating the timeframe for their implementation and ensuring traceability.

-Data shall be collected by compiling the checklists available in the Classyfarm.it section on the Vetinfo.it website.
+Data shall be collected by compiling the checklists available in the Classyfarm.it section on the Vetinfo.it website (link).

 Training for farm veterinarians